ppollo07/javascript/README.md

     ```javascript
     // bad
-    const errorMessage = 'This is a super long error that was thrown because of Batman.
+    var errorMessage = 'This is a super long error that was thrown because of Batman.
 When you stop to think about how Batman had anything to do with this, you would get nowhere fast.';

     // bad
-    const errorMessage = 'This is a super long error that was thrown because \
+    var errorMessage = 'This is a super long error that was thrown because \
     of Batman.
 When you stop to think about how Batman had anything to do \
     with this, you would get nowhere \
     fast.';

     // good
-    const errorMessage = 'This is a super long error that was thrown because ' +
+    var errorMessage = 'This is a super long error that was thrown because ' +
       'of Batman.
 When you stop to think about how Batman had anything to do ' +
       'with this, you would get nowhere fast.';
     ```